Need to talk? Call 1800 882 436.

 Children react to being bullied in different ways.
 Signs to look out for include:

-• physical injuries, such as bruises, scratches or bites
+• physical injuries (such as bruises, scratches or bites)

-• repeatedly asking for money
+• asking for extra money or food

 • not wanting to go to school or preschool

-• schoolwork or homework deteriorating suddenly
+• lower quality schoolwork or homework

-• anxiety, being unhappy or angry
+• anxiety, having mood swings, being unhappy or angry

 How can the bullying be stopped?

-Stay calm and listen to your child.
+1. Stay calm and listen to your child.
 Often children do not tell adults about bullying because they fear it will make the bullying worse.
 It is important to let your child know that you believe them and that they did the right thing by telling you.

 Stopping bullying involves the community — parents, children, teachers and friends — all working together.
 If your child sees someone else being bullied, encourage them to speak up or tell a teacher.
+For tips on how to help children take action and stand up to bullying visit the bully project.

-What if your child is the bully?
+What if your child is doing the bullying?

-Stepping in early is the key to stopping your child from bullying.
-Talk to your child about their behaviour, explain to them that it is unacceptable, and try to help them see things from the other child’s point of view.
-Make sure you model appropriate behaviour yourself.
+If your child is bullying another person, don't ignore it — take action as soon as you can.
+Talk to your child about their behaviour, explain to them that it is not OK, and try to help them see things from the other child's point of view.
+It is important to make sure that you are modeling appropriate behaviour, as.
 Getting angry or punishing your child will only reinforce the bullying behaviour.

 The Trauma and Grief Network has fact sheets about dealing with bullying.